Flood and Fire Victims' Rights as Tenants

 Q. Do I have to pay rent if flood or fire damage forced me to leave my apartment?

 Rent is generally not due if you are forced out of the residence.
 If you are temporarily displaced while repairs are made, you are entitled to an “abatement,” meaning you are not required to pay rent for the period of time you are displaced from the unit while it is being repaired.
 However, if you were responsible for the flood or fire, you may be required to pay some or all of the rent, even if the residence is no longer habitable.

 Q. Can I cancel my lease because of flood or fire damage to my apartment?

 If the flood or fire completely destroys the residence the lease can be cancelled.
-If neither you nor your landlord caused the fire, it will be automatically cancelled, and no damages will be due.

 If the flood or fire partially destroys the residence, you may be able to cancel the lease.
 The damage must make living in the residence unsafe or unreasonably difficult.
 This will depend on the specific circumstances of your case.
 Even if you are unable to cancel the lease, you may be able to reduce your rent.
 This will be determined by the court, and will also depend on the circumstances of your case.